cerisara/multiplex/README.md

 Bugs so far:

 - Sometimes, when going back and forth from slides to slides and occasionally drawing, it becomes not possible any more to activate the "notes canvas" with the "c" key; then, you have to refresh the page to be able to draw again.
-- Scaling on clients is not always correct straight away: sometimes, you need to press "a", and then draw something, and then remove the drawing (with backspace), and only after that is the next drawing correctly scaled.
-So there might be some catch on the init process, may be related to race conditions...

 Please find below the original README.